lgrealish/WSAA-Project/README.md

 # WSAA-Project

+## Note to Andrew

+Thank you for allowing the defer.
+Despite my best efforts I cannot seem to get the code working.
+I have been having significant issues with connecting to mysql as I'm using a work laptop and IT restrictions have not helped as I have struggled with testing as I go, or it is simply that my code is incorrect!
+Either way, not my best work so apologies in advance for the poor content.

 ## Summary

 This repository contains my submission for the WebServices and Applications module 2024 at ATU as part of the Higher Diploma in Computing and Data Analytics.
 The app relates to a fictional Player Management System that allows the user to create new users, updated or delete existiong ones.

 ## Task